 His first digital printing attempts were with remote processing labs.
 He found that rarely did the colors and tones match what he spent hours creating in Photoshop or Lightroom.
 After taking a few professional printing courses, he realized that a gallery quality print was a combination of a good photograph, technical knowledge and the best equipment.
 He then decided to create Artistry Printing (previously Canvas Worthy), a company focused on gallery class printing services using large format printers, archival pigment inks and museum grade papers.
 He worked with professional photographers and “prosumers” who wanted a high quality printed image that consistently matches what they saw on their monitor.

 However, he further realized while many photographers and artists desire the same thing, some want to do it all themselves.
 Therefore, he taught courses on digital printing at the Aperture Academy in San Jose, CA. He also began to photographing and reproducing customers’ artwork at the Pacific Art League in Palo Alto, CA. He photographed paintings, sculptures, jewelry, etc. as artists wanted accurate copies for their websites, submissions for contests and commission opportunities.
 This eventually led to restoring old images by photographing them, cleaning them up in Photoshop and reprinting them.
 He now works with Galleys such as: the Woodside Gallery in Woodside, CA, the Peninsula Gallery in San Mateo, CA and the Martha Hewett Gallery in Cincinnati, OH as well offering artists this service privately.
-The quality of his prints were so well regarded that he printed Fine-Art Prints and Metal Prints for Keeble & Shuchut’s customers in Palo Alto, CA and is the general printer for San Jose Camera & Video in San Jose, CA.
+The quality of his prints were so well regarded that he printed Fine-Art Prints and Metal Prints for Keeble & Shuchut’s customers in Palo Alto, CA and San Jose Camera & Video in San Jose, CA.

 “I am delighted that you’re interested in seeing what Artistry Printing can do for you.”